 Instead of buying all of your energy from suppliers, you can install renewables technology (also called micro generation and low-carbon technology) to generate your own.
-And in some cases, you can sell the surplus energy you generate back to the grid.

 There are lots of good reasons to use renewables.
 You will be:

-- making use of secure, local resources
+- making use of secure and local resources

 - reducing your dependence on non-renewable energy

 - helping to reduce the production of carbon dioxide and other greenhouse gases

 - creating new jobs in renewable energy industries

 - reducing your energy bills.
 In some cases you can generate income by selling your surplus energy back to your energy provider.

 If you're thinking about a home renewables system, here are some important things to think about: